Mission & Vision

 We are driven by a shared vision of a world in which all people and materials, particularly those perceived as liabilities and often cast aside by society, are respected and valued as community assets.

-Founded as a nonprofit in 1997, the ReBuilding Center continues to work every day at the nexus of equity and reuse, ensuring that everyone has access to:
+Founded as a nonprofit in 1997, the ReBuilding Center continues to work every day to ensure that everyone has access to:

 affordable salvaged building materials,